Getting Your Kayak out of the Water

 Kayaking safety is all about being prepared for any situation.
 It’s important to know how to right yourself in a kayak in case the kayak flips.
 If your kayak flips in calm water, don’t panic.
 Flip the kayak back over, and go through the steps to re-enter your kayak from open water.

 If your kayak flips in a strong current, you may not be able to flip the kayak or get back in.
 Hold the kayak with one arm, and swim back to shore.
-It’s best to use a backstroke so it’s easier to keep your head above water.
+Using a backstroke is best, so it’s easier to keep your head above water.

 How Easy Is It to Flip a Kayak?